Locations:

 “But don’t be scared of fruit,” says registered dietitian Kate Patton, MEd, RD, CSSD, LD.

-Patton shares which fruits are best to eat if you have diabetes and how to make fruits part of your healthy diet.
+Patton shares which fruits are best to eat if you have diabetes and how to make them a part of your healthy diet.

 Can you eat fruit if you have diabetes?

-“Fiber slows down digestion,” says Patton.
+“Fiber slows down digestion,” explains Patton.
 “That helps us feel full longer and prevents spikes in blood sugar.”

 Best fruits for diabetes

-The glycemic index is based on a scale of zero to 100.
+The glycemic index is based on a scale of 0 (zero) to 100.
 Low-glycemic foods have an index number of 50 or less.
 Low-glycemic fruits, which won’t cause major swings in your blood sugar, include:

 Advertisement

 Overall, the best fruit for people with diabetes — and everyone, really — is fresh fruit.
-Whole fresh or frozen fruits should be your go-to, since they’re full of fiber and other nutrients.
+Whole fresh or frozen fruits should be your go-to, as they’re full of fiber and other nutrients.

 Fruits to avoid with diabetes